This egg carton steam train activity is a fun and frugal craft for kids to make!

 - Black card

 Cut the lid off the egg carton and place in the recycling bin.
 Cut the remaining egg cups into pairs of two.
 From one of the pairs cut a single cup out – this will become the train’s funnel.
 Cut one of the tubes in half, then push it flat.
 Open it up and push it flat the other way so that it has formed four sides!
 Cut two arches in opposing sides so it sits on top of the other cardboard tube to form the train cab.
 Glue the cab and funnel into place and let dry.

 Once everything is dry, punch two holes at the back of the engine and at each end of the cargo cars.
 Link everything up with the cord/string/whatever.
-Note: I first used pipe cleaners to link the train cars as shown in the photo below.
+Note: I first used pipe cleaners to link the train cars.
 These were just too static and didn’t allow the train to move well – so I changed to something more flexible.